ryan-utopia/markdown-paper/README.md

 ### 1. Start from Markdown notes: fetch metadata and PDFs

-md-paper scans your Markdown file(s) and automatically recognizes paper IDs, then:
+markdown-paper scans your Markdown file(s) and automatically recognizes paper IDs, then:

 - updates the metadata of papers in your notes;
 - optionally downloads the corresponding PDFs.